iomesh/docs/docs/deploy/prerequisites.md

 At least 100GB of disk space is required in the /opt directory on each worker node for storing the IOMesh cluster metadata.

 ## Worker Node Setup

-For each Kubernetes worker node that will run IOMesh, follow the following steps:
+Follow the steps below to set up each Kubernetes worker node that runs IOMesh.

-### Setup Open-ISCSI
+### Set Up Open-iSCSI

-1. Install open-iscsi:
+1. Install open-iscsi.

   <!--DOCUSAURUS_CODE_TABS-->
     <!--RHEL/CentOS-->